 Why am I getting a database version error?

-After reinstalling or downgrading Zotero, or when switching between Zotero for Firefox and Zotero Standalone, you may see the following error message when you you try to open Zotero:
+After reinstalling or downgrading Zotero, you may see the following error message when you you try to open Zotero:

 This version of Zotero is older than the version last used with your database.
 Please upgrade to the latest version from zotero.org.